 What Type of Pests Can Diatomaceous Earth Protect My Dog From?

-Diatomaceous earth can affect most common parasites, but it’s limited by its mechanical function.
+Diatomaceous earth for mites on dog can affect most common parasites, but it’s limited by its mechanical function.

 Internally, parasites like roundworms and hookworms will interact with the powder in the digestive system.